 Through an HCA, a cannabis company could reimburse a town for additional police presence for a theoretically large crowd.
 HCAs can also be more elaborate.

-In perfectly legal agreements, large corporations were able to secure a location by offering to donate large sums to a school in Massachusetts while smaller companies cannot offer such things.
+In legal agreements, large corporations secured a location by offering to donate large sums to a school in Massachusetts.
+Smaller companies cannot offer such things.
 Similar agreements between towns and cannabis companies led to corruption in the Massachusetts cannabis market.

 “They (the towns) need to be fair, reasonable, and there needs to be a sliding scale,” he added.